nrepl/nrepl/README.md

 * Connect to the server using any nREPL client (e.g. CIDER, Calva, vim-fireplace)
 * Start hacking!

-See the [documentation](https://nrepl.org/nrepl/usage/server.html) for way information on the subject.
+See the [documentation](https://nrepl.org/nrepl/usage/server.html) for way more information on the subject.

 ## API Documentation